 British Gypsum has developed a cost-effective process to take back and recycle plasterboard waste.
 Crucially, this process has been designed from the builder’s perspective, to minimise processing time and maximise simplicity.

-Flexible and reliable: Depending on your preference, we’ll provide you with bags, dump bins or skips to house your waste – and collect them from your building site at times that are convenient for you.
+Flexible and reliable: Depending on your preference, we’ll provide you with bags or skips to house your waste – and collect them from your building site at times that are convenient for you.
 The process is flexible and reliable, and can be scaled up or down to suit any construction project.

 Reporting and long term learning benefits: We also provide comprehensive feedback on the waste we recycle.
 Our system records the total tonnage of waste for a project, the average weight per bag or skip, along with other factors – allowing you to see the financial savings compared to less environmentally sound options.